bigchaindb/bigchaindb/docs/contributing/source/dev-setup-coding-and-contribution-process/run-node-as-processes.md

 MongoDB can be easily installed, just refer their [installation documentation](https://docs.mongodb.com/manual/installation/) for your distro.
 We know MongoDB 3.4 works with BigchainDB.
 MongoDB 3.6 _might_ work, or it might not.
 You could try it.
-After the installation of MongoDB is complete, run MongoDB using `sudo mongod --replSet=bigchain-rs`
+After the installation of MongoDB is complete, run MongoDB using `sudo mongod`

 ## Installing Tendermint